 Explore Park | Roanoke

 One of the most appreciated public parks in Virginia’s Blue Ridge is the 1,100-acre Explore Park.
 The 14 miles of trails and Roanoke River access are key, but historic buildings, the Blue Ridge Parkway Visitor Center, and new development on the horizon put it over the top as an outdoor destination.
-Keep an eye out for disc golf, aerial adventure course, camping, glamping, and yurts to be available within a year.
+There's now disc golf, as well as cabins and camping options, and Explore Park will soon feature a treetop adventure course, mountain biking skills park, and brewery tasting room.
 [Read the Adventure Plan]

 Waid Recreation Park | Rocky Mount

 Seven miles of shaded trails wind around the Pigg River, the venue for the annual Pigg River Ramble.
 A few miles of the trails are ADA compliant, meaning Waid is an ideal place for visitors of all abilities.
 Ball fields and a boat launch put recreation at hand for anyone who wishes to partake.
+There's also a fantastic new jump-line for mountain bikers to enjoy.
 In summer months, tubes are available for hourly and daily rentals for families interested in floating the river.

 Greenfield Recreation Park | Troutville